phillip-kruger/openapi-example/README.md

 ![logos](logos.png)

+* See the Running Example here: http://openapi-example.phillip-kruger.com
+* Read the blog post here: https://quarkus.io/blog/openapi-for-everyone/

 We also show how to use MicroProfile config to configure:

 * Header information (rather than using Annotations in a `Application` class).
 * Changing the default (3.0.3) OpenAPI version.
 * Auto-generate operationId from the method.

-See the Running Example here: http://openapi-example.phillip-kruger.com

 Also see: